ShanoLiang/Shano_opacity_study_tmp_revisitpy-examples-main/opacity_study/assets/introduction.md

 # Introduction

 Welcome to our study.
-This is an example of using Vega with the revisit-py library to quickly generate a configuration file.

-In this study, you will be shown two scatterplots.
-You will be asked to select the scatterplot that is more co-related
+In this study, you will be shown two area charts.
+You will be asked to select the chart that is more opaque (less transparent).